Ignatius Leong

-Ignatius Leong (born 1956) is a professional chess organizer in Singapore and has been one of Asia's leading organizers for more than 20 years.
+Ignatius Leong (born 1956) is a Singaporean chess player and organizer and has been one of Asia's leading organizers for more than 20 years.
 He was awarded by the International Chess Federation (FIDE) as an International Arbiter in 1979, International Organiser in 1995 and FIDE Senior Trainer in 2004.
 He was also the president of the Singapore Chess Federation from 2007-2015, Founding President and president of ASEAN Chess Confederation from 2000 to 2015, FIDE Vice President from 2002 to 2006 and FIDE General Secretary from 2005 to 2014.

 At 23, he became one of the world's youngest International Arbiters.
 Leong is also Director of the ASEAN Chess Academy.
 He had played in three Chess Olympiads.

 Leong once formed a "World Chess Organization", which promised to overthrow FIDE.
 However, he abandoned that effort when not enough people joined.
 He has also swung wildly between being a supporter and an opponent of FIDE President Kirsan Ilyumzhinov.

 In 2002, Leong announced that he was running for FIDE President against Ilyumzhinov.
 Later, he changed his mind, saying that he was not running.
 Then, changing it again, saying that he had never withdrawn his candidacy.
 It was eventually ruled that once he had withdrawn, it was too late to become a candidate again, so no election was held because Ilyumzhinov was the only candidate.
 However, Leong became FIDE Secretary-General.